chaoss/metrics/resources/checklist-quality.md

 - [ ] Contributors section lists those contributors that want to be named
 - [ ] The name of the metric is the same in (1) metric heading, (2) metric file name, (3) focus area, (4) metrics spreadsheet, (5) “review issue”, (6) translation issue, and (7) website

-## Technical Requirements
+### Technical Requirements

-- [ ] Message in the metric markdown file that the metric will be part of the next regular release (this is in the metric template)
+- [ ] Message in the metric markdown file that the metric will be part of the next regular release is at top of page and the links are correct (this is in the metric template)
 - [ ] Metric (file name)[https://github.com/chaoss/metrics/blob/master/resources/metrics-template.md] is the full metric name and only contains lower case letters and hyphens (“-”) for spaces
 - [ ] Images are included using markdown and relative links (as described in the metrics template)
 - [ ] Images have at least one empty line above and below them